First Generation Advocates

 UC Davis School of Law is renowned for its supportive and diverse community and for its commitment to the ideals of social justice and equality espoused by Dr. Martin Luther King, Jr., in whose memory the law school building is dedicated.
 As part of this commitment, King Hall is dedicated to maintaining a welcoming environment for students of all backgrounds.
 King Hall’s First Generation Advocates program was created to promote diversity and maximize the academic, professional, and personal success of students who are the first from their families to earn a college or professional degree as well as students from low-income backgrounds.

 Participating students are paired with a faculty or staff mentor, who will provide insight and guidance regarding the special challenges faced by first generation law students.
-Participating mentors include Kevin R. Johnson, Dean of the School of Law, Cruz Reynoso, Professor Emeritus and former California Supreme Court justice, and other distinguished faculty members from a wide range of backgrounds.
+Participating mentors include Kevin R. Johnson, Dean of the School of Law, Afra Afsharipour, Senior Associate Dean for Academic Affairs, and other distinguished faculty members from a wide range of backgrounds.

 The First Generation Advocate Seminar Series features King Hall faculty and alumni and distinguished guest speakers leading discussions focused on the issues and challenges typically encountered by first generation students, such as the financial challenges of legal education, pressures associated with law school assimilation, and related subjects.